trishume/sympy-wiki-with-svn/Function-expansions-and-series.md

 A **generalized formal power series**, or **formal Laurent series**, in an object \(S\) such that \(X^n S\) is a formal power series for some integer \(n\).
 The set of formal Laurent series over a field \(K\) is noted \(K((X))\) and has a field structure.

+A **Laurent polynomial**  in one variable over a field \(F\) is a linear combination of positive and negative powers of the variable with coefficients in \(F\).
+Laurent polynomials in \(X\) form a ring denoted \(F [X, X−1] \).
+They differ from ordinary polynomials in that they may have terms of negative degree.
+A Laurent polynomial over C may be viewed as a Laurent series in which only finitely many coefficients are non-zero.

 The **Taylor series** at \(x_0\) of a smooth function \(f\) is the formal power series \(TS_{x_0}(f) = \sum_{n = 0}^\infty \frac{f^{(n)}(x_0)}{n!} X^n\).  where \(X = x-x_0\) \(f\) is analytic iff there exists a neighbourhood \(V\) of \(x_0\) where \(f(x) = S(x-x_0), x \in V, S = TS_{x_0}(f)\).

 The n-th order **Taylor polynomial** of f at \(x_0\) is the degree-n polynomial \(TP_{n, x_0}(f) = \sum_{n = 0}^n \frac{f^{(k)}(x_0)}{k!} X^k\).
 If f is analytic, \(TP_{n, x_0}(f)\) is the degree-n truncation of \(TS_{x_0}(f)\).

 ## Asymptotic expansion